Are you ready to learn more about Purple Coneflower?

 Luckily, Purple Coneflower should be easy to find at a local garden center.
 Just call around to check availability in your area!

 You can also purchase Purple Coneflower online.
 Many places offer full-size plants that can be shipped, but I have not tested any online garden centers that I can recommend.
 But for seeds, Amazon has a ton of options!

-As mentioned, Purple Coneflower is only one type of coneflower, which as the scientific name of Echinacea purpura.
+As mentioned, Purple Coneflower is only one type of coneflower, which has the scientific name, Echinacea purpura.

 But there are more native coneflower species, along with DOZENS of others developed by horticulturists.